rzuberi/napari-exploration/journal.md

 Thursday 08/12/2022
 - Worked on the unet loss.
 Tried the dice+BCE loss and that is what works best for now, not perfect but close to getting good masks.
 I just need to try diceTimesBCE to see what that does.
 That is what I will be showing tomorrow morning at the meeting.

+Sunday 15/01/2023
+- Worked on the unet, started a new py file called "unet_clean.py" to not work from a notebook and not have all the kept unused code the notebook ("u_net_exp.ipynb") I was using had.
+But I need to keep this notebook because it has a lot of code of loss functions adapted to this model even though it still produces blank data.

+Monday 16/01/2023
+- Had a meeting with Helfrid and Ivor to discuss where the model currently was at.
+I told Ivor I would ask him for some code review on my unet soon.
+Helfrid told me about some new cell images coming in that are easier to classify in their cell cycle phases now.
+I told them that I am taking two more weeks to work on the unet then starting to work on tracking.

+Monday 23/01/2023
+- Uploaded the code of the u_net_exp.py, u_net_clean.py files and the 20 first masks of plate 812 micrographs to GitHub.